bruceythegoosey/Acer-C720-Hackintosh/README.md

 | SSDT-HPET | Made using SSDTTime | [Link](https://github.com/bruceythegoosey/Acer-C720-Hackintosh/blob/main/Resources/SSDTs/SSDT-HPET.aml)
 | SSDT-PNLF | Made using SSDTTime | [Link](https://github.com/bruceythegoosey/Acer-C720-Hackintosh/blob/main/Resources/SSDTs/SSDT-PNLF.aml)

-*For all intents and purposes building HPET and PNLF with SSDTTime are identical to making them manually.
 *No need for SSDT-XOSI or SSDT-GPIO if using ELAN Touchpad.

 ### Kexts